 What to see in Yerevan?
 I found virtually limitless opportunities to stroll the city’s picturesque streets, sample the food and wine, learn about the ancient culture and much more.

-The charming capital city of Yerevan is Armenia’s largest city and one of the oldest continuously inhabited cities in the world.
+The charming capital city of Yerevan is Armenia’s largest city, one of the oldest continuously inhabited cities in the world and one of the most spectacular places to see in Armenia.
 There is archaeological evidence of people inhibiting the Yerevan since the 4th millennium BCE.
 That alone was enough to pique my interest.
 That and the fact that Armenia is not on the major tourist routes.
 I love off-the-beaten-track destinations dripping with history, and Yerevan is a perfect example.
 There are plenty of things to do in Yerevan to include in your Yerevan itinerary and create your own perfect Yerevan city tour.
+Make sure to learn key things to know about Armenia before you go.

 So where is Yerevan?
 As capital of Armenia, Yerevan is in the Caucasus region which lies between the Black Sea and the Caspian Sea.
 Other Caucasus countries include Azerbaijan, Georgia, parts of Russia and parts of Turkey.